-- Click on the measurment template image to download a printable pdf.
+- Click on the measurement template image to download a printable pdf.
 When printing, remember to print at "actual size".
 Do not resize the pdf.
 Print on cardstock.
 (You'll want to use a stiff paper weight, as you'll need to insert the template into the channel for a precise measurement.)

 - Mark the template measurement that is level with the top of the gasket channel.
 Remove the template and record the measurement (in inches) from the rounded or flat edge to the mark to determine how deep the channel is.